arkr23/FeatureDummyApp/README.md

 # FeatureDummyApp
-An App for feature testing with Fuse (https://www.fusetools.com/).
+An app for feature testing with Fuse (https://www.fusetools.com/).

 In the app are the following features available and testet:
 1.GeoLoaction